jasarevicarijan/project-management-app/README.md

-# Project Maagement App With JS & Reaact
+# Project Maagement App With JS & React

 This is a repository for a Project Management App using JS and React.